leg100/otf/README.md

 ## Next Steps

-OTF is a mere prototype but a roadmap of further features could be:
+OTF is a mere prototype but a roadmap of further features is planned:

 * User AuthN/Z
-* Remote execution mode
 * Agents
+* Terminal application
 * Github integration
 * Policies (OPA?)
 * Web frontend